I-91 Rockingham Bridges

 A First in Vermont

-The new bridges will be a little more than 6 feet wider than the previous and will be a four-span spliced precast concrete girder structure — a first in Vermont.
+Completed in 2021, the new bridges are a little more than 6 feet wider than the previous and are a four-span spliced precast concrete girder structure — a first in Vermont.

 VTrans had initially prepared a precast concrete balanced cantilever base technical concept, but during the proposal phase, we evaluated all applicable bridge solution types and determined that a haunched, spliced precast girder solution was ultimately the most efficient and cost-effective solution.
 The use of haunched spliced girders improved constructability, decreased complexity, reduced costs and expedited schedule.